I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 • Will I become more confident in myself?

-• What opportunities will open before me?
+• What opportunities will open up for me?

 Expand your choice